basil08/jekyll-now/bookshelf.md

 	> A classic story of gene and why we came into the picture of life.
 Dawkin's well-formed ideas litter these pages with ample grim examples from the bizarre kingdom of life.
 This book can change your entire perspective towards life.
 My best non-fiction read of 2020.
 	> Can't recommend this enough, notwithstanding whether you are into biology or not.

+22. **The Humans - by Matt Haig**

+	> A short read motivated by Remy Sharp's bookshelf.
+Some neat ideas.
+Mixed feelings.
+But I liked it.
+	> Took me two days so not a lot invested.

 [gates_read_list]: https://youtu.be/a47dqygseGo
 [wallflower]: https://www.imdb.com/title/tt1659337/
 [rosie_result]: https://www.goodreads.com/book/show/41018628-the-rosie-result